 Sixty years ago, the marketing mastermind Theodore Levitt wrote these lines.
 So what’s new about Customer Centricity?
 Certainly not the method of focusing on the customer.
 This message is repeated like a mantra, even if it often doesn’t seem to have arrived.
 What is new, however, is the consistency and methodology with which this path can and must be taken today.
 And it is even more necessary today, as the business world is characterized by hyper-competition from globalized offers, as well as by increasing service demands from customers.
 And it is even more possible, as digitalization makes it easier to satisfy wishes and needs than ever before.

-Consistency in this case means above all integration and a holistic approach — from providing orientation via a mission statement, over tools, processes and guidelines to user-centred, valuable offers and encounters.
-As a result of increasing specialization, we run the risk of thinking fragmented — in performance marketing, big data or technical innovation.
-However, customers perceive corporate actions holistically and feel when they are really taken seriously and are put in the center of attention.
+Consistency in this case means above all integration and a holistic approach which implies providing orientation through a mission statement, and establishing tools, processes, and guidelines to create user-centred and valuable offers and encounters.
+As a result of increased specialization, we run the risk of thinking fragmented — in performance marketing, big data or technical innovation.
+However, customers perceive corporate actions holistically and feel when they themselves are really taken seriously and are being put in the center of attention.
 They appreciate this because it is easier for them not to have to rethink every (purchase) decision in a world of abundance.
-At the same time, they are much more willing to change providers if they feel they are not sufficiently catering to their needs.
+At the same time they are much more willing to change providers if they feel their needs are not being catered to sufficiently.

 Integration and a holistic approach are based on management that sees its core task in inspiring and facilitating long-term customer relationships.
-For marketing as a discipline, there is an opportunity to generate value for the entire company and strengthen its position by becoming a relationship maker.
+For marketing as a discipline there is an opportunity to generate value for the entire company and strengthen its position by being the enabler of relationships with customers.
 Finally, Customer Centricity can become the guiding principle which technically driven digital transformation processes lack so urgently.
-Finally, Customer Centricity can become the guiding principle, that processes of digital transformation so urgently require.
+Finally, Customer Centricity can become the guiding principle that “Digital Transformation” so urgently require.

 Also, Customer Centricity gives people within organizations a new, motivating meaning: the value of their work is no longer determined solely by the pursuit of profit, but by the benefit and added value for the customer.
-People who work in a customer-oriented company feel more sense in their work, have more fun, and are prouder of their organization.
+People who work in a customer-oriented company feel a deeper sense of purpose in their work, have more fun, and are prouder of their organization.

 Ultimately, Customer Centricity means a more human form of doing business and is a sign of maturity and growth.
 Orientation towards human beings is a ‘higher purpose’, the highest goal that a company can pursue.
 Because: Only an economy that revolves around people is a meaningful economy.